krisingva/using_forms_in_sinatra_app/forms_in_sinatra.md

 ## Implementing forms in a Sinatra application

-The following is a compilation of content gathered from Launch School's RB175 Networked Applications course, mainly consisting of tutorials for building web applications using the Sinatra framework.
-The aim was to create beginner-friendly documentation on how to implement forms in a Sinatra app.
+I recently completed Launch School's RB175 Networked Applications course.
+The course material mainly consisted of assignments and video tutorials, as well as outside resources.
+Because the content was distributed over multiple assignments and different types of media, it was a challenge to keep track of specific topics.
+As a reference for myself and potentially other students, I decided to write this overview on how to implement forms in a Sinatra app.
 To get the most use out of this document, you should know how routes and view templates work in a Sinatra app, know the basics of HTTP request-response cycles, and have some familiarity with building a test suite using MiniTest.

 These are the topics covered:
 - [HTML elements and attributes needed to send a form](#html-elements-and-attributes-needed-to-send-a-form)